LC/PA Licensure Q&A Page

 You are responsible for maintaining complete and accurate training records of all applicator technicians employed.
 Applicator technician training must meet the minimum standards outlined in Part 5 of the Rules for the specific pest management category(s) they conduct pesticide applications in.
 An applicator technician, once trained, can only make General Use Pesticide (GUP) applications under the supervision of a licensed qualified supervisor (QS) that holds the specific licensure category; and restricted use pesticide (RUP) applications under the direct on-site supervision of a QS that holds the specific licensure category.

-Does my business have an obligation to notify persons listed on the pesticide-sensitive registry of my pesticide applications?
+- Does my business have an obligation to notify persons listed on the pesticide-sensitive registry (PSR) of my pesticide applications?

-Commercial pesticide applicators licensed in the Turf, Ornamental and certain Structural Pest Control categories are required, pursuant to C.R.S.
-35-10-112, to notify persons on the PSR when making applications to properties that abut the PSR person’s property or that they reside on.
+Yes, registered limited commercial and public pesticide applicators licensed in the Turf, Ornamental and certain Structural Pest Control categories are required, pursuant to C.R.S.
+35-10-112.

 Yes, C.R.S.
 35-10-119 provides the Department the authority to conduct inspections of your business premises, equipment, and records.
 Each new licensee should expect an inspection during their first year of business.